The main types of hearing loss are sorted into three categories:

 Sensorineural hearing loss

 The most common type of hearing loss is sensorineural.
-It is a permanent hearing loss that occurs when there is damage to either the tiny hair-like cells of the inner ear or the auditory nerve itself, which prevents or weakens the transfer of nerve signals to the brain.
+It is a permanent hearing loss that occurs when there is damage to either the tiny hair-like cells of the inner ear, known as stereocilia, or the auditory nerve itself, which prevents or weakens the transfer of nerve signals to the brain.
 These blocked nerve signals carry information about the loudness and clarity of sounds.

 If a child is born with sensorineural hearing loss, it is most likely due to a genetic syndrome or an infection passed from mother to fetus inside the womb, such as toxoplasmosis, rubella or herpes.